LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 ``ProsodicStructure`` has to be inserted through a loop, after the table ``cldf/forms.csv`` has already been created, since it is taking contents from one of its columns, namely ``Segments`` as input.
 Its output are phonotactic profiles such as "CVCV".
-These are created with lingpy's `prosodic_string
+These are created with loanpy's `get_prosody
 <https://lingpyxrotwang.readthedocs.io/en/latest/reference/lingpy.sequence.html#lingpy.sequence.sound_classes.prosodic_string>`_
 function.